michalsnik/aos/README.md

 ### JS Events

-AOS dispatches two events on document: `aos:in` and `aos:out` whenever any element animates in our our, so that you can do extra stuff in JS:
+AOS dispatches two events on document: `aos:in` and `aos:out` whenever any element animates in or out, so that you can do extra stuff in JS:
 ```js
 document.addEventListener('aos:in', ({ detail }) => {
   console.log('animated in', detail);